 Our 2nd part of Cooking Essential Tools and Equipment focus on the pans and pots our Chefs think will help you cook almost everything.

-Check out our secret Cooking tools that our chefs use to cook and solve this problem so that you can be highly efficient!
+Check out our secret Cooking tools that our chefs use for cooking so that you can be highly efficient!

-1. Cast-Iron French Oven: large and multi-use pot has been around for centuries, usually made of cast iron and complete with a tight-fighting lid, dutch ovens are known for its ability to retain heat and hold food at a steady temperature during and after cooking.
-It can be used to fry, braise, bake, stew, slow cook and poach food.
+1. Cast-Iron French Oven: large and multi-use pot has been around for centuries, usually made of cast iron and complete with a tight-fitting lid, dutch ovens are known for its ability to retain heat and hold food at a steady temperature during and after cooking.
+It can be used for frying, braising, baking, stews, slow cooking and poaching food.
 In fact it is so versatile and so reliable that if you had to buy 1 item and only one, we would recommend this one without a doubt.
 In our kitchen, we use Chasseur Cast-Iron French Oven since day 1 and it never failed us, in fact it is probably the pot that is the most used in our kitchen.
-Tip from our Chefs: Make sure to use a "dry" kitchen towel when you are handling the pan as the heat will transfer to the handle too.
-If you need further information about what size to choose from, email us at firstname.lastname@example.org, would be our pleasure to help.
+Tip from our Chefs: Make sure to use a “dry” kitchen towel when you are handling the pan as the heat will transfer to the handle too.
+If you need further information about what size to choose from, email us at email@example.com, it would be our pleasure to help.

 3. Saucepan: a cooking utensil that is round in shape with high, straight sides and a longer handle.
-Equipped with a tight-fitting cover, the saucepan can range in sizes to hold contents for one point or in sizes up to four quarts. it’s perfect when you don’t have a ton of room to maneuver but still need to have the job done, use a small saucepan.
-It’s great for cooking rice and other grains and reheating leftovers and, for sure, making sauces, such as bolognese for lasagne. f you need further information about what size to choose from, email us at email@example.com, would be our pleasure to help.
+Equipped with a tight-fitting cover, the saucepan can range in sizes to hold contents for one point or in sizes up to four quarts.
+It’s perfect when you don’t have a ton of room to manoeuvre but still need to have the job done, use a small saucepan.
+It’s great for cooking rice and other grains and reheating leftovers and, for sure, making sauces, such as bolognese. f you need further information about what size to choose from, email us at firstname.lastname@example.org, it would be our pleasure to help.

-5. Non-Stick Pan: are a very handy pan to have in the kitchen.
-Cooking a fried egg, an omelet, a tortillas or even Crepes is an absolute pleasure to cook with a Tefal non stick pan.
-Our Chefs recommend that you be careful not to use sharp and metalic utentils to grab food from the pan, it can damage the pan and become less healthier for you.
+5. Non-Stick Pan: a very handy pan to have in the kitchen.
+Cooking a fried egg, omelet, tortillas or even Crepes it is an absolute pleasure to cook with a Tefal non stick pan.
+Our Chefs recommend that you are careful not to use sharp and metal utensils to grab food from the pan, it can damage the pan and become less healthier for you.

 + Versatile lid: not all of the pans will come with lids.
 Using a lid in your cooking can prove to be quite useful.
 You can steam, or encourage evaporation to thicken sauces, or increase the speed of cooking.
-Most Pots and Pan may already include a lid so make sure to keep them.
+Most pots and pans may already include a lid so make sure to keep them.